Northville man arrested for leaving the scene of a fatal accident

-ALBANY, N.Y.
-(NEWS10) – Derrick Carlisle of Northville has been brought back to New York state to face charges after spending more than seven months in a Pennsylvania jail.
+NORTHVILLE, N.Y.
+(NEWS10) — Derrick Carlisle, of Northville, has been brought back to New York state to face charges after spending more than seven months in a Pennsylvania jail.
 According to New York State Police Carlisle fled the scene of a fatal accident in November of 2019.

 Carlisle was picked up in Pennsylvania by the Point Township Police Department.
 He had been arrested for several felonies while in that state.